Like any other sport or game, chess has its rules and etiquettes for players to follow. So what are the rules of chess?

 Draw offers are only good for one turn.
 Once the opponent has made a move, the offer is canceled and the game goes on.
 If a player offers a draw before making a move, the opponent may wait until after the player moves to decide whether to accept.
 If a player offers a draw while it is the opponent’s turn, the offer is still valid and may be accepted.

-4. Fifty Move Rule: Each player has made 50 moves without advancing a pawn or capture a piece.
+4. Fifty Move Rule: Each player has made 50 moves without advancing a pawn or capturing a piece.

 5. Threefold Repetition: The position has been reached three times.